Pre-Conference breakfast event

 Fiona Batten, General Manager Australia, cievents

-Event owners and planners are continuously looking for new ways to capture the attention and imagination of their attendees.
+In an industry that has never been more competitive, to attract your audiences’ attention, you must dare to be different.
 This session gives you the opportunity to step into the minds of a number of successful creative professionals to see how they do things differently.

 Afternoon tea & Networking